jhauberg/comply/README.md

 ## The *Compliant* Style

-C is a great language; it gives you a lot of power and allows you to do things *your way*.
-That power, however, can often lead to bad, or at least, unconventional, practices.
+C is a great language; it gives you a lot of power, control and a degree of freedom that allow you to do things *your way*.

+That power, however, can often lead to bad, or at the very least, unconventional, practices.

 The *Compliant* style can be applied to mitigate this concern.
-It is comprised of a set of sensible (but opinionated) rules that vary in focus, spanning from formatting to design and structure, and must all be satisfied for a project to be regarded as being of the [*Compliant*](#spread-the-word) style.
+It is comprised of a set of sensible (but opinionated) rules that vary in focus.
+Spanning in theme from formatting to design and structure, these rules must all be satisfied for a project to be regarded as being of the [*Compliant*](#spread-the-word) style.

 You might not like some of them, but each rule has thought and reasoning behind it.